atsikiridis/EC2TestSuite/README.md

-#How to use (currently OpensStack only)
+#How to use (currently OpenStack only)

 1) Source into your system the variables EC2_ACCESS_KEY, EC2_SECRET_KEY and EC2_URL.
-2) run from bash: $python EC2_TestSuite.py flavor=Openstack ImageId=*yourimage*
+2) run from bash: $python ec2_testsuite.py flavor=OpenStack

-Note: There are several dependencies but there will be a setup.py soon and it will be clarified!
+ImageId=*yourimage*

 #Big TODO (5 stuff at the time)

-* Write setup.py and manage dependencies.
+* Write setup.py and manage dependencies and packages.
-* Write proper documentation.
+* Make command line robust and extensible.
+Support --debug .
-* Write Reporter functionality function.
+* Logger. (out, err).
-* Fully support the basic commands (many instances, filters etc.)
+* Write Reporter functionality (with tables etc.).
-* Manage all configuration
+* Manage all configuration.
+If not in ini file, THEN on the command line

 #License